Test Data Generation for Databases

 Challenges

-DBAs and data architects trying to populate test databases often rely on unsafe, and inadequate production data.
+DBAs and data architects trying to populate test databases often rely on unsafe or inadequate production data.
 There are a number of problems with this approach, including:

 Testing with production databases is not a good strategy for several reasons:

-- Current values in the database do not reflect the future scope of data that must be tested
+• Current values in the database do not reflect the future range or volume of data that must be tested

 DBAs and application developers require test data that has the characteristic content, format, and relationships of future production data.
 This is the only way to verify that each application step and query will still work.